OpenAADL/ocarina-docker/README.md

 - debian: currently uses testing to have access to GCC 6.x

-- fedora: use rawhide, but both F25 and rawhide GCC 6.x cause an ICE when compiling Ocarina
+- fedora: use rawhide,that features a beta of GCC 7.0 Note that Fedora 25 causes an ICE when compiling Ocarina

 - centos: even with CentOS 7, uses GNAT GPL 2016